evancohen/smart-mirror/Fitbit-README.md

 At this point, you need to open up another browser on this machine (Task switch if you need to) and navigate to http://localhost:4000/fitbit

-You will be redirected to the Fitbit auth page, and as long as your Client ID and Secret were entered correctly in your config file, you'll see the page requesting access for your application.
+You will be redirected to the Fitbit auth page, and as long as your Client ID and Secret were entered correctly in your fitbit-service.js file, you'll see the page requesting access for your application.
 Allow and the token will be saved (you'll see fb-token.json appear in your smart-mirror root).
 You might get an error web page after clicking Allow - this is a hiccup in the Fitbit OAuth2 library that I have not yet smoothed out, but not to worry, the token should have been saved, so you should be good now regardless of this error.

 #### Seeing your Fitbit data

-If you wait for the refresh interval of the smart-mirror your fitbit stats will update at that point.
-Alternatively, you can issue the voice command 'show my walking' to prompt a refresh of the fitbit stats (instead of at the bottom left, they will also appear in a container in the middle of the display), or you could close the smart-mirror app (CTRL-W) and re-launch it.
+If you wait for the refresh interval of the smart-mirror your fitbit stats will update at that point (or the first time you start Smart Mirror).
+Alternatively, you can issue the voice command 'show my walking' to prompt a refresh of the fitbit stats.

 #### What data is displayed?